dbzl-project11/dbzl-project11.github.io/rules/testing.md

 1. Testing is currently an off-season only activity.

-2. All testing will be in the following formats
+2. All testing will be in the following formats, and must follow normal build template rules (such as potara costs).
+All posts in the relevant discord channel must be complete test requests.
+Placeholders are not permitted.
     - 1v1
         - 1 test with 7 guaranteed rounds (formatted as: 1 1v1 7R)
         - 2 distinct 1v1 tests with 3 guaranteed rounds (formatted as: 2 1v1 3R)